cheomanigua/webdevdocs/content/devops/docker.md

 * **docker ps**: Lists all running containers
 * **docker ps -a**: Lists all containers, running or not
-* **docker run nginx**: Starts a container from the nginx image.
-If the image is not in our host, it will pull nginx image from docker hub and then run the nginx container
+* **docker run nginx**: Creates a new container from the nginx image.
+If the image is not in our host, it will pull nginx image from docker hub and then start the nginx container
-* **docker run -d nginx**: Starts a container in the background from the nginx image.
-If the image is not in our host, it will pull nginx image from docker hub and then run the nginx container
+* **docker run -d nginx**: Creates a new container in the background from the nginx image.
+If the image is not in our host, it will pull nginx image from docker hub and then start the nginx container
 * **docker stop 'container_name'**: Stops a running container
 * **docker start 'container_name'**: Starts a stopped container
 * **docker rm 'container_name'**: Remove a non running container